-I don't know about you, but there are days when I really struggle.
-It'll be approaching 4-o'clock and I'll be wondering where the time has gone and what I have to show for close to a day's work (and then panic at the thought that I only have a few hours left to "catch up" before my daughter gets back from nursery).
+I don’t know about you, but there are days – especially in the lazy days of summer! – when I really struggle.
+It’ll be approaching 4-o’clock and I’ll be wondering where the time has gone and what I have to show for close to a day’s work (and then panic at the thought that I only have a few hours left to “catch up” before my daughters get back from nursery).

-See, a while ago (5 years to be exact), I got sick of wondering and wanted to know.
-I remembered a fantastic New York Times article (I highly, highly recommend reading it) that talked about the data-driven life.
+See, a while ago (7 years to be exact), I got sick of wondering and wanted to know.
+I remembered a fantastic New York Times article (I highly recommend reading) that talked about the data-driven life.
 So I started to track my stats.
-I set myself daily, weekly, and quarterly targets and then tracked how I was using my time against those targets (in the early days, I used Excel, now I use Toggl and can't recommend it enough).
+I set myself daily, weekly, and quarterly targets and then tracked how I was using my time against those targets (in the early days, I used Excel, now I use Toggl and can’t recommend it enough).

 Because, the thing is, we are often the worst at assessing ourselves.
 And we often get it wrong when we are guesstimating or appraising off the top of our heads.
 We suffer from recency bias.
 And availability bias.
 And self-preservation bias.
 We judge our performance based on what has just happened, what we can recall (and we forget a LOT), and we tell ourselves stories to make ourselves feel better (“I have been working soooooo hard and soooooo much!“).

 But the reality is often different to what we imagine.
 When I started objectively measuring what I was doing each day, what I learned surprised me.
 It still does.
-In some instances, I was way ahead of my game (earlier this year I was having a really bad week so wanted to see where I was going off track... and you know what?
-I wasn't off track at all.
-I had hit 50% of my targets for the YEAR by May!)
+In some instances, I was way ahead of my game (a few years ago, I was having a really bad week so wanted to see where I was going off track… and you know what?
+I wasn’t off track at all.
+I had hit 50% of my targets for the YEAR by May!).
 And in other cases, I was doing far less than I thought (when I was starting my first business, I was making shockingly fewer calls to partners and clients than I thought I was.
-No wonder things weren't moving as quickly as I wanted).
+No wonder things weren’t moving as quickly as I wanted back then).